- What is Optus return policy?

 - Is not IMEI blocked.

 You'll also need to make sure that the phone is in return condition.
 Make sure you back up your data and then delete your personal/confidential information.
 You'll also need to perform a factory reset and remove the SIM and any memory cards, plus disable all locking features.
-Additionally, you'll need to provide all documentation reasonably requested by us to help make sure the phone you're returning is the same phone we leased to you.
+Additionally, you'll need to provide all documentation reasonably requested by us to help make sure the phone you're returning is the same phone we sold to you.